A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 The misunderstanding of ``and'' refers to a phenomenon affecting the syntactic comprehensibility of the logical connective ``and''.
 As discussed by \citet{hertwig2008conjunction}, ``and'' in natural language can express several relationships, including temporal order, causal relationship, and most importantly, can also indicate a collection of sets\footnote{As in ``He invited friends and colleagues to the party''} as well as their intersection.
 People can therefore interpret ``and'' in a different meaning than intended.

 For example, according to the two experiments reported by \citet{hertwig2008conjunction}, the conjunction ``bank teller and active in the feminist movement'' used in the Linda problem (cf.\ Section~\ref{ss:reprh}) was found by about half of subjects as ambiguous---they explicitly asked the experimenter how ``and'' was to be understood.
-Furthermore, when participants indicated how they understood ``and'' by shading Venn diagrams, it turned out that about a quarter of them interpreted ``and'' as union rather than intersection, which is usually assumed by experimenters using the Linda problem.
+Furthermore, when participants indicated how they understood ``and'' by shading Venn diagrams, it turned out that about a quarter of them interpreted ``and'' as union rather than an intersection, which is usually assumed by experimenters using the Linda problem.

-\paragraph{Implications for rule learning} The formation of conjunctions via ``and" is a basic building block of rules.
+\paragraph{Implications for rule learning} The formation of conjunctions via ``and'' is a basic building block of rules.
 Its correct understanding is thus important for effective communication of results of rule learning.
-Existing studies suggest that the most common type of error is understanding ``and" as a union rather than intersection.
-In such a case, a rule containing multiple ``ands" will be perceived as having a higher support than it actually has.
+Existing studies suggest that the most common type of error is understanding ``and'' as a union rather than intersection.
+In such a case, a rule containing multiple ``ands'' will be perceived as having a higher support than it actually has.
 Each additional condition will be incorrectly perceived as increasing the coverage of the rule.
 This implies higher perceived plausibility of the rule.

-Misunderstanding of ``and" will thus generally increase the preference of rules with more conditions.
+Similarly as in the previous section (Figure~\ref{fig:reprEx}), we can illustrate the occurrence of this bias on user feedback collected as part of experiments conducted in a research project, partly reported in \cite{furnkranz2019cognitive}.
+There, example responses that support the misunderstanding of 'and' include: \emph{``Rule 1 contains twice as many properties as rule 2 does for determining the edibility of a mushroom so that makes it statistically twice as plausible, hence much higher probability of being believable''}, \emph{``An extra group increases the likelihood.''} Misunderstanding of ``and'' will thus generally increase the preference of rules with more conditions.

 \paragraph{Debiasing techniques} According to \citet{sides2002reality} ``and'' ceases to be ambiguous when it is used to connect propositions rather than categories.
 The authors give the following example of a sentence which is not prone to misunderstanding: ``IBM stock will rise tomorrow and Disney stock will fall tomorrow.''
-A similar wording of rule learning results may be, despite its verbosity, preferred.
+A similar wording of rule learning results, as depicted in Figure~\ref{fig:supp-conf} (page~\pageref{fig:supp-conf}), may be preferred, despite its verbosity.
+In the figure, conditions are represented as propositions (``film release is \emph{2006} \textbf{and also} $\ldots$'') as opposed to categories.
+These are otherwise often used in machine learning due to the use of various feature recoding methods, which would result in less understandable ``film\_release \textbf{and} $\ldots$''.

 \citet{mellers2001frequency} showed that using ``bank tellers who are feminists'' or ``feminist bank tellers'' rather than ``bank tellers and feminists'' as a category in the Linda problem (Figure~\ref{fig:Linda}) might reduce the likelihood of committing the conjunction fallacy.
 It follows that using different wording such as ``and also'' might also help reduce the danger of a misunderstanding of ``and''.